RajeevGa/ieee_ants2024_oai_tutorial/vmsetup/Setup_VM_GCP.md

 6. For screen capturing and recording you can enable the "Display device" option

 7. Click on the "CHANGE" button under the "Boot disk" menu and choose the ***x86/64 Ubuntu 22.04 LTS*** operating system.
 Double-check that you have chosen the right option.
-Also make sure to size(GB) to 20.
+Also make sure to `size(GB)` to `20`.
 <p align="center">
 <img style="display: block; margin: auto;" src="./resources/console_13.png" alt="drawing" width="500"/>
 </p>